-This article is going to look at herbs for prostate health, as well as other supplements, nutrition, diet and lifestyle factors.
+This article is going to look at herbal supplements for prostate health, as well as other supplements, nutrition, diet and lifestyle factors.
 But before we get to the herbs it’s important that you understand the basics of what the prostate is and the various issues around its health.

 Table of Contents